-You've been working for weeks or months on a winning piece of graphic design.
+You've been working for weeks or months on a winning piece of graphic design – a great poster, logo or album cover, perhaps.
 You've thought it over carefully, deploying every skill you learnt while studying and working as a designer.
 After long consideration, the project's done and you submit it to the client.

-The phrase 'design by committee', where lots of people chip in on an idea (often without any reason or authority), is a situation no creative director wants to find themselves in.
+The phrase 'design by committee', where lots of people chip in on an idea (often without any reason or authority), is a situation that no creative wants to find themselves in.
 It results in an original, eye-catching design losing its impact, becoming generic, and costing everyone a lot of time.

-Sometimes the best thing to do in situations like this is laugh, and that's exactly what the team at have done.
-Running with an idea originally posted on Twitter by , this series of images imagines how nightmare clients could ruin iconic and effective pieces of design.
+Sometimes the best thing to do in situations like this is laugh, so that's exactly what the team at Graphéine did.
+Running with an idea originally posted on Twitter by @MarieJulien, this series of images imagines how nightmare clients could ruin iconic and effective pieces of design.

 The team looks at Tournée du Chat noir (Black Cat on tour), 1896 by Swiss painter Théophile-Alexandre Steinlen; legendary designer Saul Bass' Anatomy of a Murderer movie poster; Milton Glaser's Dylan poster; and Grapus Atelier's Louvre logo.